yojoots/libbitcoin-system-wiki/Pure-Bank.md

 Perfect operational efficiency differs from a real bank only in the rate of return, as nothing is consumed in operations.
 A perfectly [efficient market](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) implies uniform interest, and that all earning is a consequence of [time preference](Time-Preference-Fallacy).
 Uniform interest is ultimately an operational efficiency, as rate [arbitrage](https://en.m.wikipedia.org/wiki/Arbitrage) incurs an expense.

 [Reserved](Reserve-Definition) capital is the money in which credit and debt are [settled](https://en.wikipedia.org/wiki/Settlement_(finance)) (zero [maturity](https://en.wikipedia.org/wiki/Maturity_(finance))).
 [Depreciation](Depreciation-Principle) is the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of it not being loaned, also known as "cash drag".
 Interest relations assume a single [compounding period](https://en.wikipedia.org/wiki/Compound_interest) with the rate of interest over that period.
 This presentation simplification is inconsequential to implied relations.
+The expense ratio is 1 for the pure bank.

-Given the preceding definition of a pure bank, the following relations are absolute, where expense ratio is 1 for the pure bank.
+Given the preceding definition of a pure bank, the following relations are absolute.
 ```
 reserved     = borrowed - loaned
 depreciation = interest-rate * reserved